taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

   );
 ~~~~~~~~

 JavaScript gives you enough tools to keep your data structures immutable.
 There is no need to use a third-party library except for the two mentioned use cases.
 However, there might be a third use case where such library would help: deeply nested data structures in Redux that need to be kept immutable.
-It is true that it becomes more diffictult to keep data structures immutable when they are deeply nested.
-But, as mentioned ealier in the book, it is bad practice to have deeply nested data structures in Redux in the first place.
+It is true that it becomes more difficult to keep data structures immutable when they are deeply nested.
+But, as mentioned earlier in the book, it is bad practice to have deeply nested data structures in Redux in the first place.
 That's were the next chapter of the book comes into play that can be used to keep your data structures flat.

 ## Normalized State

-A best practice in Redux is a flat state strcuture.
+A best practice in Redux is a flat state structure.
 You don't want to maintain an immutable state when it is deeply nested.
 It becomes tedious and unreadable even with spread operators.
 But often you don't have control over your data structure, because it comes from a backend application via its API.
 When having a deeply nested data structure, you have two options:

 * saving it in the store as it is and postpone the problem
 * saving it as normalized data structure in the store